gaepdit/email-queue/README.md

 {
   "status": "Success",
   "count": 1,
-  "batchId": "id-of-batch"
+  "batchId": "guid-of-batch"
 }
 ```

-Currently, the Batch ID is a ten-character random string.
+The Batch ID is a GUID.

 If no email tasks are submitted, the following response will be returned: